timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install/Readme.md

 Use `npm install` to install the `duplexer2` module into the directory you started this workshop in.

-Once you have done this, run `verify` to proceed!
+Once you have done this, run `npm-tutor verify` to proceed!

 ## Tips